Pilea: Growing and Caring for It

 - You can also pinch stems to encourage branching.

-- Clean leaves with a soft damp cloth to remove dust (this helps them absorb light better).
+- Clean the leaves with a soft damp cloth to remove dust (this helps them capture light better).

 Repotting

 The Pilea grows fast!
-We recommend repotting every one to two years in spring.
-Take the opportunity to partially refresh the compost and check the roots’ condition.
+We recommend repotting every one to two years, in spring.
+Take the opportunity to partially renew the compost and check the roots’ condition.
 Each time, place it in a slightly larger pot to accommodate its growth.

-Repot the Pilea every one to two years, moving it each time to a slightly larger pot than before
+Repot the Pilea every one to two years, each time placing it in a pot slightly larger than the previous one

 Fertiliser

-During the growth period (March to September), you can give it some liquid houseplant fertiliser, diluted in the watering water, every 3 to 4 weeks.
+During the growth period (March to September), you can give it a little liquid fertiliser for houseplants, diluted in the watering water, every 3 to 4 weeks.
 Stop fertilising in winter.

 Diseases and Pests of Pilea